Skip to main content

 Termination Date

-For refund purposes, the termination date for institutional withdrawal is the last date of actual attendance at the Institute by the student or the date of determination in accordance with the Institute’s withdrawal policy.
+For refund purposes, the termination date for institutional withdrawal is the last date of documented academic activity at the Institute by the student or the date of determination in accordance with the Institute’s withdrawal policy.
 Similarly, the termination date for withdrawal from individual classes is the date of receipt of the appropriate withdrawal form.
 Notice of cancellation or withdrawal should be given by completing the appropriate withdrawal form, whether it is withdrawal from the Institute or from specific classes for which the student registered.

 If the student’s account remains delinquent for over 30 days, the Institute reserves the right to cancel the student’s registration.